terryzyu/csc300/README.md

 YOU MAY NEED TO DOWNLOAD CERTAIN JARS FROM THE WEBSITE IF YOU WANT TO RUN THE CODE PROPERLY.
 This is not a complete upload of the workspace; this is just the individual code files.

-You do not see grades in this repo because the instructor removed the course before I learned git and could record each assignment.
+You do not see individual homework grades in this repo because the instructor removed the course before I learned git and could record each assignment.

 Overall Grade: A-